-For more information on how hCentive integrates with the Commonwealth’s MMIS system please see the Interface Control Document (ICD) Medicaid Management Information Systems (MMIS) at this link.
+For more information on how hCentive integrates with the Commonwealth’s MMIS system please see the Interface Control Document (ICD) Medicaid Management Information Systems (MMIS) under Section 2: Referenced Documents.

 Customer Service Center

 Starting in October 2021 Accenture replaced Faneuil to handle all back-office customer service needs.
 The Health Connector handles more than 1 million phone calls year, and walk-in centers in Boston, Worcester, Springfield and Brockton and provides in-person support to nearly 83,000 visitors per year.
 Accenture is responsible for the operations of the contact centers and walk-in centers.
 Accenture supports online chats, email and text messaging platforms to interact with members.